-Employee wellbeing: Is presenteesim a symptom of flexible working?
+Employee wellbeing: Is presenteesim a symptom of flexible working?by

 Attempting to reduce presenteeism figures without investigating why employees are working when ill may cause more harm than good.